alexk99/the_router/conf_options.md

 ### dhcpv6_preferred_lt

-The Preferred value for ipv6 addresses received via RADIUS protocol.
+Default preferred value for ipv6 addresses.
+For example, this values will be used for ipv6 addresses received via RADIUS protocol.

 ### dhcpv6_valid_lt

-The valid value for ipv6 addresses received via RADIUS protocol.
+Default valid value for ipv6 addresses.
+For example, this values will be used for ipv6 addresses received via RADIUS protocol.

 ### ppp_rad_acct_slaac